carriejv/technician/README.md

 ## Synchronous Options

-`TechnicianSync` is provided by this package for use with synchronous code. `TechnicianSync` can only use synchronous sources (`ConfigSourceSync`) and interpreters (`InterpreterSync`).
+`TechnicianSync` is provided by this package for use with synchronous code. `TechnicianSync` can only use synchronous sources (`ConfigSource`) and interpreters (`InterpreterSync`).
 This is not the recommended approach to using Technician, but is provided for compatability with purely sync code.

 `Technician` may utilize sync-only sources and interpreters, but `TechnicianSync` cannot use async components.
-A single config source may, however, implement both `ConfigSource` and `ConfigSourceSync` to provide methods of accessing config data to both variants of Technician.
+A single config source may, however, implement both `ConfigSource` and `ConfigSource` to provide methods of accessing config data to both variants of Technician.

 `TechnicianSync`'s API is otherwise identical to `Technician`.